List of offshore wind farms in the United Kingdom

 This is a list of offshore wind farms within the national maritime boundaries of the United Kingdom.

-In April 2025 the nameplate capacity of offshore wind farms in operation was approximately 16 GW, with a further 10.4 GW under construction and 1.4GW in Pre-Construction.
-Contracts for difference for a further 1.4 GW have been awarded by the UK Government.
-A further 47.3 GW are in early planning stages.
+In July 2026 the nameplate capacity of offshore wind farms in operation was approximately 16.6 GW, with a further 10.4 GW under construction and 5.4 GW in pre-construction.
+Contracts for difference for a further 6.7 GW have been awarded by the UK Government.
+A further 36.8 GW are in early planning stages.

-If all proposed wind farms are developed, by the 2030s, the United Kingdom's nameplate capacity is expected to reach approximately 79 GW.
+If all proposed wind farms are developed, by the 2030s, the United Kingdom's nameplate capacity is expected to reach approximately 76 GW.

+A total of 5.9 GW of proposed OWFs has been cancelled.

 Operational offshore wind farms

 In July 2025, there were offshore wind farms consisting of 2,809 turbines with a combined capacity of 16,035 megawatts.
-Strike price is based on £/MWh at 2012 prices.
+Strike price is the fixed rate offered under the Contracts for Difference subsidy scheme, based on £/MWh at 2012 prices.
+Older projects were under the Renewables Obligation schemes, and did not get a set price.